doomdagger/learn-python/String.md

 > **Caution:**
-even a raw string cannot end in a single backslash, **because the backslash escapes the following quote character**¡ªyou still must escape the surrounding quote character to embed it in the string.
+even a raw string cannot end in a single backslash, **because the backslash escapes the following quote character**, you still must escape the surrounding quote character to embed it in the string.
 That is, **r"...\" is not a valid string literal**¡ªa raw string cannot end in an odd number of backslashes.
 If you need to end a raw string with a